Easy healthy blueberry muffins studded with juicy blueberries made with oatmeal and bananas are the perfect make-ahead breakfast or wholesome snack.

 - Oil.
 Canola (preferred) / Coconut / Vegetable oil.
 Butter can also be used.

 - Brown sugar.
 I used unrefined brown sugar but coconut sugar or Xylitol can also be used.
 Honey and maple syrup will result in the muffins being sticky and chewy.

 - Vanilla extract.

-- Make the batter: Place oat flour, baking powder, salt and unrefined sugar into a large mixing bowl.
-With a fork, mash bananas and add to the bowl along with eggs, oil, vanilla extract and blueberries.
+- Make the batter: Place oat flour, baking powder, salt and unrefined sugar into a medium mixing bowl and whisk together.
+With a fork, mash bananas and add to the bowl along with eggs, oil, vanilla extract and blueberries then stir together.
 Gently fold the wet ingredients into the dry ingredients until just combined.

-- Bake: Spoon the muffin batter into a lined muffin pan then top each with a few fresh blueberries (optional).
+- Bake: Line a muffin pan with cupcake liners then spoon the batter into the prepared pan and top each with a few fresh blueberries (optional).
 Place in the oven and allow to bake for 20-25 minutes until the muffins have risen, are golden brown and a toothpick inserted comes out with moist crumbs.
-Remove from the oven and allow to cool for at least 10 minutes before serving.
+Remove from the oven and allow to cool for 5 minutes then remove from the muffin tin and allow to cool to room temperature before serving.

 Can you use frozen blueberries in muffins?